oatlog/oatlog/doc/report/main.typ

 values.
 A non-FD index should behave like a `HashMap<Keys, Vec<Values>>`, but directly using that representation results in many individually allocated vectors.
 This is expensive due to a 24-byte overhead per `Vec<T>` as as well as minimum allocation sizes.
-This can partly be addressed with a custom allocator and/or a short string optimization, but a more fundamental fix involves storing all `Values` in a single permuted list with the `HashMap` pointing into it.
+This can partly be addressed with a custom allocator and/or a short string optimization, but a more fundamental solution involves storing all `Values` in a single permuted list with the `HashMap` pointing into it.
 Oatlog therefore implements non-FD indexes as in @fig_impl_non_fd_index, with `Value`s being sorted by their corresponding `Key`.

 #figure(
   placement: auto,